DragonStuff/Timed/README.md

 Simple Django App that allows you to store components of a task as part of a project in order to track time in the most basic way possible.

+This is a standard Django application.
+Simply run:

+`cd AN`

+`python manage.py runserver`

+Then access the address it returns.